Am I paying too much Council Tax?

 If you haven’t applied for any discounts or exemptions you qualify for, you could be paying too much Council tax.

 Full-time students are completely exempt from Council Tax.
-If everyone in your home is a student you will not have to pay any Council Tax.
+If everyone in your home is a student you will not have to pay anything at all.
 Some people are not included (‘disregarded’) when counting how many people live at a property, including children under 18, student nurses, diplomats and live-in carers.
 If everyone living in a household is ‘disregarded’, you’ll receive a 50% discount on Council Tax.

-Remember: You need to register for Council Tax, even if you are exempt.
-Non-Registration can result in fines and legal action.
+Remember: You must register for Council Tax, even if you are exempt.
+Non-registration can result in fines and legal action.
 Once you register for Council Tax, you can apply for your discount online, by phone or by post.

 Never miss an offer again!